estauerum/scrollwindow-switch-menu-class-jquery/README.md

-   CSS styles should look like:
+   SASS styles should look like:

        &__link